Who We Are

 Co-created with input from our partners, this chart (click to enlarge) represents the flow of state and federal dollars in the early childhood system in South Carolina, as well as illustrates the collaborative body that makes up the Early Childhood Advisory Council.
 As an integrated system, many agencies collaborate and contract with each other to provide services to our children, parents, and child care educators.
 Therefore, the funds represented here are included under the agencies that receive the funds, not necessarily the ones doing work on the ground.

 The Early Childhood Advisory Council at work

 The Council works collaboratively on initiatives and projects to reach its goal to help children of South Carolina to reach their highest potential.
-Some important work currently being done is funded through the Preschool Development Grant (PDG), a $3.5 million federal grant to assist children in South Carolina ages birth through age five.
+Some important work currently being done is funded through the Preschool Development Grant (PDG), a $3.5 million federal grant to assist children in South Carolina birth through age five.

 Some ECAC collaborative activities and projects are: